 Step 5: Adjust Business Structure and Operations

-Now that you’ve identified the market, target audience, and competitors, it’s time to determine how you’ll deliver your product or service to consumers.
+After analyzing the market, target audience, and competitors, decide how you’ll provide your product or service to customers.
 Common methods of international expansion include:

 - Global Strategies